WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 The signatures above are generated with the keys at indices 0 through 3 in the signers list respectively.

+#### Collective Signatures

 This multi-signature scheme suffers from the significant increase in the length of the attached signature block.
 One way to ameliorate this "bloat" is to use collective multi-signatures.
 A collective signature has the property that its length is not a multiple of the number of signatures it holds.
 Typically the maximum length of a collective signature is about double the length of a non-collective signature and does not increase significantly as more signatures are added to the collective.
 There is a draft IETF standard for collective signatures [CoSi](https://tools.ietf.org/id/draft-ford-cfrg-cosi-00.html) that might be useful for multi-signature rotation.
 Some useful references are here [project](https://github.com/dedis/cothority/wiki/CoSi), [paper](https://arxiv.org/pdf/1503.08768.pdf), [slides](http://dedis.cs.yale.edu/dissent/pres/160524-sp-cosi.pdf).
 Collective signatures are a type of Schnorr multi-signature or Schnorr threshold signature.

 #### DDID Pre-rotation

-The complication for DDIDs (Derived DIDs) is that each DAD stream for each pairing of sender and receiver has a unique DDID.
+The complication for DDIDs (Derived DIDs) is that each DAD stream for each pairing of sender and receiver may have a unique DDID.
 Rotation fo the root DID also requires rotating the the DDIDs.
 The same pre-rotation approach, however, can be used for the DDIDs.
 At the inception event the root key and pre-rotation root keys are created.
-These keys are then used to created a set of DDIDS and pre-rotated DDIDS using the root and pre-rotated root keys respectively.
+These keys are then used to created a set of DDIDS and pre-rotated derived keys using the root and pre-rotated root keys respectively.
 This does not significantly change the exploit vulnerability as the inception event is still one event.
-Although the pre-rotated root DID key is used to create a set of pre-rotated DDID keys, it does not signicantly increase its exposure.
+Although the pre-rotated root DID key is used to create a set of pre-rotated derived keys, it does not signicantly increase its exposure.
 Each rotation event then involves rotating the root DID key and all the DDID keys.
-The important consideration is that the number of DDIDs in the set must be determined in advance in order to create all the pre-rotated DDIDs at one time.
-This can be managed by created extra DDIDs and pre-rotated DDIDs at the inception event.
+The important consideration is that the number of DDIDs in the set must be determined in advance in order to create all the pre-rotated derived keys at one time.
+This can be managed by created extra DDIDs and pre-rotated derived keys at the inception event.
 Only the public half of each the key pairs need to be stored.

 In contrast, creating additional DDIDs with pre-rotated keys at a later time requires using the pre-rotated root private key.
 This increases the exposure of that private key to exploit and makes it less secure for pre-rotation.
 When the set of pre-rotated DDIDs is consumed, a rotation operation event may be triggered thereby rotating the existing DDIDs and then allowing additional DDIDs to be created.

 Alternatively if the pre-rotated set of DDIDs is consumed then a new DDID tree may be created with a unique new pre-rotated root key.
-This would create a hierachy of groups of pre-rotated DDIDs.
+This would create a hierachy of groups of pre-rotated DDIDs and derived keys.

 Moreover, when the re-establishment and re-initialization of a DAD stream is not a high cost or high risk endeavor then instead of pre-rotating the DDIDs, only pre-rotate the root DID and just close down the current DAD stream and re-establish with new DDID created by the pre-rotated key as part of the rotation event.

 Finally if the exposure of the root DID is insignificant compared the exposure of the DDIDs then another approach to DDID pre-rotation could be employed.
 This requires a trade-off between convenience and privacy.
 A group of receivers could all have knowledge of the root public DID key and its pre-rotated public DID key for their unique DDIDs.
 This means that the members of the group could leak correlation information about the group via the shared root DID.
 However each member of the group could still maintain security via its unique DDID.
-In this case the root private DID is used to derive both the inception DDID and the pre-rotated DDID of each member.
-The individual members could then undergo DDID key rotation but only using the root DID not its pre-rotated DID.
-In the rate event that the root DID needs to be rotated then each of the DDID members performs a double rotation within a rotation event.
-The first rotation rotates to the pre-rotated key generated using the original root DID, the second rotation is to a new pair of DDIDs, each generated using the new pre-rotated root DID.
-The first DDID in the pair is the new signer key, the second is the new pre-rotated signer key.
-A receiver must have knowledge of the root DID and pre-rotated root DID in order to verify that the second roation is not a forgery.
-This approach enables the organization and managment of DDIDs in heirarchical groups where the members of each group know about their group root DID but that group root did could be a DDID of a higher leverl group and so on.
-Lower level groups only know about thier group root DID not any sibling groups so can't leak information about sibling or parent groups only child groups.
+In this case the root private DID is used to derive both the inception DDID and the pre-rotated derived key of each member.
+The individual members could then undergo DDID key rotation but only using the root DID not its pre-rotated key.
+In the rare event that the root DID needs to be rotated then each of the DDID members performs a double rotation within a rotation event.
+The first rotation rotates to the pre-rotated key generated using the original root DID, the second rotation is to a new set of derived and pre-rotated derived keys, each generated using the new pre-rotated root key.
+The first derived key in the pair is the new signer key, the second is the new pre-rotated signer key.
+A receiver must have knowledge of the root DID and pre-rotated root key in order to verify that the second rotation is not a forgery.
+This approach enables the organization and managment of DDIDs in heirarchical groups where the members of each group know about their group root DID but that group root did could be a DDID of a higher level group and so on.
+Lower level groups only know about thier group root DID, but not any sibling groups so it can't leak information about sibling or parent groups only child groups.

 #### Replayability